Stephen-2018/weather-app/README.md

 2. A GitHub account and Git installed.

 **Steps to Install Locally**
-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/weather-app.git

-Navigate to the project directory:
+2. Navigate to the project directory: cd weather-app

-bash
-Copy code
-cd weather-app
-Install http-server (if using Node.js):
+3. Install http-server (if using Node.js):

-bash
-Copy code
 npm install http-server

-Start the server:
+4. Start the server:

-bash
-Copy code
 npm start
 Open your browser and go to http://localhost:8080.